-While there were several digital banks available for e-residents out there (Holvi was one of those who caught my eyes for its integrating banking, invoicing and book keeping options), I eventually chose Wise (affiliate link that pays me a small comission if you open up a Wise international account), formerly known as TransferWise (they rebranded recently).
+While there were several digital banks available for e-residents out there (Holvi was one of those that caught my eyes for its integrating banking, invoicing, and bookkeeping options), I eventually chose Wise (an affiliate link that pays me a small commission if you open up a Wise international account), formerly known as TransferWise (they rebranded recently).

 One of the reasons why I chose a Wise international account for my business was because I opened my Estonian company with the help of a digital service - Xolo.io (affiliate link as well, you receive a 100 EURO starting bonus if you open and manage a company with Xolo Leap or simply invoice your customers through Xolo Go) and I already had invoicing and company management services, all managed digitally and remote through my e-resident ID.

-For me, Wise is the best business bank account as it digitally covers all of my daily needs for two different companies incorporated in two different countries in Europe.
+For me, Wise is the best business bank account as it digitally covers all of my daily needs for two different companies incorporated in two other countries in Europe.